debiki/talkyard-prod-one/README.md

 Talkyard production installation
 ================

-WARNING — I've just renamed EffectiveDiscussions to Talkyard.
-I've changed some paths and file names, Docker image names and stuff.
-I'm about to test this more thoroughly now.
-Before I've done that, then, with some bad luck, you'll run into weird problems.
-(Today is February 12, 2018 ... and now Mars 25.
-Probably I'll remove this warning on May 1.)

 For one single server.

 You should be familiar with Linux, Bash and Git.
 Otherwise you might run into